einatrs/Website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a researcher working in the field of visual perception and attention.
+I am a researcher working in the field of visual perception and attention, currently holding a lecturer position at the School of Psychology at Keele University in the UK.

-I did my studies at the University of Haifa in Israel.
-Since graduating, I held postdoc positions at KU Leuven and UGent in Belgium and at EPFL in Switzerland.
-I currently hold a lecturer position in the School of Psychology at Keele University in the UK.
+Before moving to the UK, I held postdoc positions at KU Leuven and UGent in Belgium and at EPFL in Switzerland.
+I did my studies at the University of Haifa in Israel, and taught at several HEI in Israel for a long time.
+At Keele I am teaching modules on cognitive and biological psychology as well as quantitative research methods.

-I have 10 years of teaching experience at different higher education institutions in Israel.
-My favorite subject to teach is Research Methods and Statistics.
+Among my roles at Keele, I am the postgraduate research director and representative of the NWSSDTP scheme at the School of Psychology, as well as the research group lead for the cognition, brain and behavior stream.

 &nbsp;

 Research and other interests:
-- perceptual grouping
-- figure-ground organization
+- perceptual organization
-- prioritization of attention control signals
+- attention control
+- EEG
+- Bayesian statistics
 - programming in RStudio
 - data science
-- Bayesian statistics

 &nbsp;